 Ability Partners, New York, Merger

-Harmony House, CP Rochester, and Rochester Rehabilitation underwent a corporate restructuring to strengthen the delivery of a range of educational, therapeutic, family support, residential, employment, and mental health services to differently-abled children and adults as well as their families in upstate New York.
+Happiness House, CP Rochester, and Rochester Rehabilitation underwent a corporate restructuring to strengthen the delivery of a range of educational, therapeutic, family support, residential, employment, and mental health services to differently-abled children and adults as well as their families in upstate New York.
 These partners selected a particularly flexible form that creates cost savings and efficiencies through shared management, quality control, and administrative functions that support a wide range of programs in a multi-county region.
 The greatest success has been in not just retaining services through a tumultuous period of change in the underlying financial model of these organizations, but in leveraging their partnership to serve more individuals and families with higher quality.
-In addition, the strong ties among the three organizations led the Harmony House Foundation to become the Ability Partners Foundation which now raises money to support all three partners.
+In addition, the strong ties among the three organizations led the Happiness House Foundation to become the Ability Partners Foundation which now raises money to support all three partners.

 AgeWell – Pittsburgh, Pennsylvania, Alliance